eclipse-theia/theia/doc/Developing.md

 # How to build Theia and the example applications
 Theia is a framework to build IDEs, so you can't really "run" Theia itself.
 However, you can run the example applications included in its repository.
-One is a browser-based IDE and the other is the electron-based equivalent.
+One is a browser-based IDE and the other is the Electron-based equivalent.

 The following instructions are for Linux and macOS.